 Richard Annis, senior archaeologist, Archaeological Services Durham University, said: "This is an extremely significant find, particularly because it sheds new light on a 365-year old mystery of what happened to the bodies of the soldiers who died.

 "Their burial was a military operation: the dead bodies were tipped into two pits, possibly over a period of days.
 They were at the far end of what would have been the Durham Castle grounds, as far as possible from the Castle itself - they were out of sight, out of mind.

 "It is quite possible that there are more mass graves under what are now University buildings that would have been open ground in the early to mid-17th Century."

-The Durham University team, with Durham Cathedral, will be working with partners and interested parties to determine what will happen to the remains of the Scottish soldiers, and an appropriate commemoration.
+The Durham University team and Durham Cathedral worked with partners and interested parties to determine what should happen to the remains of the Scottish soldiers and to plan an appropriate commemoration and reburial services.